Key Takeaways

 How Close Will the Moon Get to Venus?

-Astonishingly close.
-At closest approach the pair are separated by just 16.2 arcminutes — about half the apparent width of the Moon itself.
-Hold a pencil at arm's length and its tip would comfortably cover both objects at once.
+Very close indeed.
+At their nearest, the pair are 16.2 arcminutes apart.
+That's about half the width of the Moon itself: hold a pencil at arm's length and the tip would cover both at once.

-For comparison, last week's celebrated Venus–Jupiter conjunction brought those two planets within 1.8 degrees of each other.
+For comparison, the 8 June Venus–Jupiter conjunction brought those two planets within 1.8 degrees of each other.
 The Moon will get more than six times closer to Venus than that.
-Pairings this tight between the Moon and a bright planet are rare from any given location, because the Moon's closeness to Earth means its apparent position shifts by up to two degrees depending on where on the planet you're standing.
+Pairings this tight are rare from any given spot on Earth, because the Moon is close enough to us that its apparent position shifts by up to two degrees depending on where you're standing.

-That same quirk of parallax is why, from the other side of the Atlantic, this isn't a near miss at all — the Moon slides directly in front of Venus.
+That same quirk of parallax means that from the other side of the Atlantic this isn't a near miss at all.
+Over there, the Moon slides directly in front of Venus.
 More on that below.

 First, the non-negotiable: a flat, unobstructed west-northwest horizon.
 A hilltop, a west-facing coastline or a wide open field is ideal.
-The whole gathering sits low from British latitudes, and a single rooftop or tree line in the wrong place will hide half of it — Mercury especially.
-From the UK, Mercury never climbs more than about five or six degrees above the horizon as the sky darkens — roughly three fingers held at arm's length — and it sets little more than an hour after the Sun.
-June's shallow evening ecliptic keeps the innermost planet pinned to the horizon from Britain, which is exactly why so few people have ever knowingly seen it.
+The whole gathering sits low from British latitudes, and a single rooftop or tree line in the wrong place will hide half of it.
+Mercury especially: from the UK it never climbs more than about five or six degrees above the horizon as the sky darkens (roughly three fingers held at arm's length) and it sets little more than an hour after the Sun.
+June's shallow evening ecliptic keeps the innermost planet pinned to the horizon from Britain, which is why so few people have ever knowingly seen it.

-Sunset in London on 17 June is around 9.20pm BST (closer to 9.45pm in Scotland).
-Start looking from about 9.45pm, when the sky has dimmed enough for Venus to punch through the twilight.
-The Moon will be hanging immediately beside it — depending on your location and the exact time, the gap will be around half a degree, close enough that the pair seem to touch.
+Sunset in London on 17 June is around 9.20pm BST, closer to 9.45pm in Scotland.
+Start looking from about 9.45pm, once the sky has dimmed enough for Venus to punch through the twilight.
+The Moon will be hanging right beside it.
+Depending on where you are and when you look, the gap will be around half a degree — close enough that the pair seem to touch.

 As the twilight deepens towards 10.15pm, look below and to the right of Venus for Jupiter, the second-brightest point in the sky, roughly eight degrees away.
 Mercury sits another six degrees below Jupiter, hugging the horizon — it sets quickly, so catch it early.
 By 10.45pm the whole group is sinking fast, and Mercury will already be gone.